 Literary agents and publishers care deeply about good books, but ultimately, we all have to make a profit.
-Agents decide whether or not your book will sell to publishers based on your platform’s (your “fan base”) size, because publishers decide whether your book will sell to the public based on your platform + your content.
+Agents decide whether or not your book will sell to publishers based on the freshness of your book idea AND your “platform” size [read: fan base].
+Your platform matters to publishers, so therefore it matters to agents.
+Publishers decide whether your book will sell to the public based on your platform + your content.

 No Platform = No Book Sales

 Logical Conclusion: Every nonfiction author-to-be needs a platform.

 Keller Media will consider representing you if you have at least TWO of the platform indicators listed here:

 - 20 or more paid speaking engagements in the last 18 months

 - You are the “only” or “best” or “top award winning” something

 - High status in business, medicine, science or the arts

 - An aggregate social media following in excess of 50,000 people (Facebook, Twitter, LinkedIn, etc.)